4Subsea/drio-python/docs/user_guide/advanced_config.rst

     Users on shared computers should always re-authenticate since access token from a different user may unintentionally be used.

-If you desire to have multiple seperate session, it is advisable to set a session key during authetication.
+If you desire to have multiple separate session, it is advisable to set a session key during authentication.
 This will keep the sessions (token cache)
-seperate:
+separate:

 .. code-block:: python